NikhilTalatule/ESP8266LiveWeatherStation/README.md

 ## Code

-The code for the project is written in C++ and can be found in the `code.ino` file.
+The code for the project is written in C++ and can be found in the `live_Weather_Station_blynk.ino` file.
 It includes libraries for sensor communication, Wi-Fi connectivity, and integration with the ThingSpeak platform.
 The code is well-documented and follows best practices, making it easy to understand and modify if needed.

 ## Results